 - EPS core & out9’0epoxy shell

 - A 9’0 Malibu longboard

 Kona Surf has created the perfect starter board for kids and adults of all sizes.
-This soft-top longboard has plenty of volume and rocker – allowing beginners to catch waves with ease.
-The 9’0 size and wide shape is an easy choice for any sized surfer.
+This soft-top longboard has plenty of volume and rocker – allowing beginners to catch waves easily.
+The 9’0 size is an easy choice for any sized surfer.

 One of the best things about this board is its durability.
-You don’t need to worry about being gentle here, because this longboard can take a beating.
-With double stringers, an EPS core and outer epoxy shell, the board is practically invincible for beginners.
+You don’t need to worry about being gentle here because this longboard can take a beating.
+With double stringers, an EPS core, and an outer epoxy shell, the board is practically invincible for beginners.
 There is also a slip-resistant IXPE deck and an HDPE bottom with a no-scratch pattern.
 Even the fins are lined with rubber to make surfing this board safer and more durable.

-For easy travel, the board also has removable fins, as well as a carry handle.
+For easy travel, the board also has removable fins and a carry handle.
 You can also choose from a wide range of colours.

-The Kona Surf 9’0 longboard is all about enjoying yourself in the water.
-This brand has been going for a long time, and they have been innovative for years to create some amazing products.
+The Kona Surf 9’0 longboard is a9’0about enjoying yourself in the water.
+This brand has been going for a long time, and they have been innovating for years to create some amazing products.